Yasso9/safi/README.md

 # Safi

-A minimalist, distraction-free text editor for markdown files.
-Safi provides a clean, mobile-friendly interface focused on your content.
+A minimalist, self-hosted text editor for markdown files with a clean, mobile-friendly interface and file-based storage.

 ## Features